radiantearth/stac-spec/catalog-spec/catalog-best-practices.md

 and for users.
 They come about from practical experience of implementors, and introduce a bit more 'constraint' for those who are creating new catalogs or new tools to work with STAC.

-In time some of these may evolve to become part of the core specification, but while the core is still evolving to meet various use cases it should remain quite flexible and simple.
+In time some of these may evolve to become part of the core specification, but while the current goal of the core is to remain quite flexible and simple to meet a wide variety of use cases.

 [Work In Progress]

 ## Catalog Layout

-### Static Catalog Layout

-(intro)
+Creating a catalog involves a number of decisions as to what folder structure to use to represent sub-catalogs, items and assets, and how to name them.
+The specification leaves this totally open, and you can link things as you want.
+We encourage people to explore new structures.
+But the following are what a number of implementors ended up doing.
+Following these recommendations makes for more legible catalogs.

-1. Root documents (catalogs / collections) should be at the root of a directory tree containing a static catalog (e.g. `/home/user/static-catalogs/sample/catalog.json`)
+1. Root documents (catalogs / collections) should be at the root of a directory tree containing the static catalog.
-2. Catalogs should be named `catalog.json` (cf. `index.html`)
+2. Catalogs should be named `catalog.json` (cf. `index.html`).
-3. Collections that are distinct from catalogs should be named `collection.json`
+3. Collections that are distinct from catalogs should be named `collection.json`.
 4. Items should be named `<id>.json`
-5. Sub-catalogs _and items_ should be stored in subdirectories of their parent (and only 1 subdirectory deeper than a document's parent) (e.g. `.../sample/sub1/catalog.json`) -- this means that each item and its assets are contained in a unique subdirectory
+5. Sub-catalogs should be stored in subdirectories of their parent (and only 1 subdirectory deeper than a document's parent) (e.g. `.../sample/sub1/catalog.json`).
-6. ~Items should be stored in the same directory as their parent catalog (e.g. `.../sample/sub1/item1.json` when a part of the `sub1` catalog)~
+6. Items should be stored in subdirectories of their parent catalog (e.g. `.../sample/sub1/3425/3425.json`).
-7. [Reverse relative links](https://github.com/radiantearth/stac-spec/issues/373#issuecomment-466884051) (name, implementation, necessity TBD) should not start with `../` ((5) should satisfy this)
+This means that each item and its assets are contained in a unique subdirectory
-8. Limit the number of items in a catalog or sub-catalog, grouping / partitioning as relevant to the dataset
+7. Limit the number of items in a catalog or sub-catalog, grouping / partitioning as relevant to the dataset

 ### Dynamic Catalog Layout

-Follow the same principles in the static catalog, but as url paths instead of storage in directories.
+While these recommendations were primarily written for [static catalogs](catalog-spec.md#static-catalogs), they apply equally well to [dynamic catalogs](catalog-spec.md#dynamic-catalogs).
+Subdirectories of course would just be URL paths generated dynamically, but the structure would be the same as is recommended.

 One benefit of a dynamic catalog is that it can generate various 'views' of the catalog, exposing the same Items in different sub-catalog organization structures.
 For example one catalog could divide sub-catalogs by date and another by providers, and users could browse down to both.
-The leaf Items should just be linked to in a single canonical location (or at least use a rel link that indicates the location of the canonical one.
-It is recommended that dynamic catalogs provide multiple 'views' to allow users to navigate in a way that makes sense to them.
+The leaf Items should just be linked to in a single canonical location (or at least use a rel link that indicates the location of the canonical one).
+It is recommended that dynamic catalogs provide multiple 'views' to allow users to navigate in a way that makes sense to them, providing multiple 'sub-catalogs' from the root catalog that enable different paths to browse (country/state, date/time, constellation/satellite, etc).
 But the canonical 'rel' link should be used to designate the primary location of the item to search engine crawlers.

-(move the above from the main spec)

-## Use of self links
+## Use of links

-The main catalog specification says that self links are not required, but are strongly recommended.
-This is what the spec must say to enable the various use cases, but there is more subtlety for when it is essential to use them, and how to make useful catalogs that do not use them.
+The main catalog specification allows both relative and absolute links, and says that `self` links are not required, but are strongly recommended.
+This is what the spec must say to enable the various use cases, but there is more subtlety for when it is essential to use different link types.
 The best practice is to use one of the below catalog types, applying the link recommendations consistently, instead of just haphazardly applying anything the spec allows.

 ### Self-contained Catalogs

+A 'self-contained catalog' is one that is designed for portability.
+Users may want to download a catalog from online and be able to use it on their local computer, so all links need to be relative.
+Or a tool that creates catalogs may need to work without knowing the final location that it will live at online, so it isn't possible to set absolute 'self' URL's.
+These use cases should utilize a catalog that follows the listed principles:

+* **Only relative href's in `links`**: The full catalog structure of links down to sub-catalogs and items, and their links back to their parents and roots, should be done with relative URL's.
+This enables the full catalog to be downloaded or copy to another location and to still be valid.

+* **Use Asset `href` links consistently**: The links to the actual assets are allowed to be either relative or absolute.
+There are two types of 'self-contained catalogs'.
+The first is just the metadata, and use absolute href links to refer to the online locations of the assets.
+The second uses relative href links for the assets, and includes them in the folder structure.
+This enables offline use of a catalog, by including all the actual data.

+Self-contained catalogs tend to be used more as static catalogs, where they can be easily passed around.
+But often they will be generated by a more dynamic STAC service, enabling a subset of a catalog or a portion of a search criteria to be downloaded and used in other contexts.
+That catalog could be used offline, or even published in another location.

+Self-contained catalogs are not just for offline use, however - they designed to be able to be published online and to live on the cloud in object storage.
+They just aim to ease the burden of publishing, by not requiring lots of updating of links.
+The single `self` link at the root is recommended for online catalogs, to anchor it and enable provenance tracking.

-### Permalink Catalogs
+### Published Catalogs

+A 'published catalog' is one that lives online in a stable location, and uses `self` links to establish its location and enable easy provenance tracking.
+There are two types of published catalogs:

+* **Absolute Published Catalog** is a catalog that uses absolute links for everything, both in the `links` objects and in the `asset` hrefs.
+It includes `self` links for every item.
+Generally these are implemented by dynamic catalogs, as it is quite easy for them to generate the proper links dynamically.
+But a static catalog that knows its published location could easily implement it.
+* **Relative Published Catalog** is a catalog that uses relative links for everything, but includes an absolute `self` link at the root catalog, to identify its online location.
+This is designed so that a self-contained catalog can be 'published' online by just adding one field (the self link) to its root catalog.
+All the other links should remain relative.

+## Static to Dynamic best practices

+Many implementors are using static catalogs to be the reliable core of their dynamic services, or layering their STAC API on top of any static catalog that is published.
+These are some recommendations on how to handle this:

 ## Inclusion of Paths From Root Documents